-Months after deciding on the perfect theme, advisors and their staffs still find themselves spending hours laboring over one thing: yearbook spread design.
+Months after deciding on the perfect theme, advisers and their staffs still find themselves spending hours laboring over one thing: yearbook spread design.

 If you’re unfamiliar with the term, “spread” refers to two pages in a yearbook that face each other.
 Since single page layouts are mostly limited to the first and last pages of the book (you know, the ones that’ll be covered up by signatures and messages anyway) there are literally dozens of spreads to design.